 I am originally from South Orange County, California.
 I graduated with my degree in Anthropology, and a minor in Literature and Writing from University of California, San Diego in 2003.
 In 2009, I earned a Single Subject Teaching Credential in History and English from San Diego State University in 2009.
 After completing my student teaching at Lemon Grove Middle and the Juvenile Court Schools, I started full time in September 2009 at Lincoln High School teaching 10th grade World History.
 From Lincoln, I transferred to a small private school in North Park where I taught every History subject imaginable, from Advanced Placement to Middle School.
 It was both a demanding, but gratifying position gaining valuable experience in curriculum development as well as watching my students grow over the years.
 In December 2011, I completed a Masters in Education with an emphasis on Curriculum and Literacy from University of San Diego.

 In September of 2013, I accepted a position at University City High School teaching English and History.
 In 2015 I accepted the role of Yearbook Adviser, something that I have come to greatly enjoy, but it is not without it’s challenges.

-This is now my third year here at UCHS and my second year as Yearbook Adviser.
+This is now my fourth year here at UCHS and my third year as Yearbook Adviser.
 I love UC, and enjoy every minute teaching these fabulous students!
 Clap it Up!